Barracuda09/SATPI/README.md

     make debug LIBDVBCSA=yes

+For Cross Compiling, here are some tips you can try (I did not try this myself):

+    export INCLUDES=--sysroot=dir         (get the sys root like headers and libraries for your device and copy it to dir) export CXXPREFIX=arm-linux-gnueabihf- (for pointing to a different compiler for your device) export CXXSUFFIX=                     (for pointing to a different compiler for your device, if it needs it!) make debug                            (Or some other build you like)

 If you like to build the documentation, use:

     make docu   (!! you need Doxygen and Graphviz/dot !!)